hbyacademic/HBY/projects.md

 <img src="../img/car.jpg" width="70%" hegiht="70%"/>
 </p>

 * [BrickBreaker](https://drive.google.com/file/d/1-VMG3qbMG9ntF4TqOn7Yqm_MnCHc-uUp/view?usp=drivesdk) - a brick-breaker game developed by [Processing](https://processing.org/). **Tilting the phone to control the paddle** and keep the ball in the game.
 Your mission is to **remove all the breakable bricks** by hitting them with the ball.
-Interestingly, some bricks need more than a single hit.
-Here is the [`tutorial video`](https://www.youtube.com/watch?v=4pWuqv7aU5k) [`tutorial PDF`](https://github.com/hbyacademic/Game-Designing-PlayList/blob/master/GD_018_BrickBreakerApp/BrickBreaker.pdf)
+Interestingly, some bricks need more than a single hit. [`tutorial video`](https://www.youtube.com/watch?v=4pWuqv7aU5k) [`tutorial PDF`](https://github.com/hbyacademic/Game-Designing-PlayList/blob/master/GD_018_BrickBreakerApp/BrickBreaker.pdf)

 <p align="center">
 <img src="../img/brickbreaker.png" width="50%" hegiht="50%"/>